cheemadaljot-code/Induction-report-by-daljot-singh/README.md

 "Expect the unexpected – every day is a lesson."
 🖥️ 9:30 AM – 10:30 AM | P2P Lecture – TCC Seminar Hall

 Our seniors introduced C++ programming basics in a Peer-to-Peer session.
 It wasn’t just theory — it was a hands-on experience that sparked curiosity.
+I think this is very valuable lecture because they also share their experience with us.
+As they have passed this time where we are now.
 ⚡ 10:30 AM – 11:30 AM | BEEE Lecture

 Prof. Simranjeet Kaur (ECE) shared the fundamentals of Basic Electrical and Electronics Engineering, blending theory with real-life applications.